AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 1. Login to the Aviatrix Controller
 2. Click OpenVPN® -> VPN Users -> Advanced -> SAML -> Add New
 3. Select the VPC where the above gateway was launched
-4. Name = aviatrix_sp_name (this is the username that you choose during the Okta SAML configuration)
+4. Name = aviatrix_sp_name (this is the same name that you choose during the IDP configuration)
-5. IPD Metadata type = Text
+5. IPD Metadata type = Text/URL
-6. IDP Metadata Text = paste in the IDP metadata from the Okta configuration
+6. IDP Metadata Text = paste in the IDP metadata URL/Text from the Okta configuration

 3.5	Test the integration